ALASdoo/alasdoo_com_v2/content/english/cookies.md

 At Alas doo, we are committed to protecting your privacy.
 The cookies we use do not store any personal information.'

-cookiebanner:
-  heading: 'Analytics cookies only'
-  description: 'We use analytics cookies to improve your experience.
-No personal data is collected.
-For more details or to update your preferences, visit our [Cookies page](/cookies/).'
-  accept_btn_label: Accept cookies
-  decline_btn_label: Decline cookies

 cookies:
   policy_item: